 If a pupil has a minor accident or becomes ill, a nominated member of staff will take them to the local hospital or clinic.
-The school will be informed and the child's parents will be contacted.
+The school will be informed, an accident form completed and the child's parents will be contacted.